 Out with the fake politicians!

 Out with La Junta!

 Free Puerto Rico!

-Plena is a genre rooted in African songs and dances.
+Plena (the genre) is rooted in African songs and dances.
 It originated in Ponce around 1920, though its complex rhythms and soneos (calls and responses) go back decades.
 It is music for the marginalized, but its gatekeepers have traditionally been men who, with rare exceptions, envision women as accompanists, singers, and dancers.
-“Drumming was not ‘womanly.’
-It had to with the moral standards of the times, a woman, or a proper girl would not open her legs.
-It wasn’t considered something a moral person would do,” says Nellie Lebron Robles.
-“So, for many, many years, women did not play the drums.”
-Although women drummers and groups are more common, men still dominate.
-Nevertheless, women are gaining ground and creating pathways for the next generation of Pleneras and Bomberas.
-Plena Combativa is living proof.
+“According to the moral standards of the times, drumming was not ‘womanly,” says Nellie Lebrón Robles.
+“For many, many years, women did not play the drums.”
+Although women drummers and groups are more prominent today, men still dominate the genre.
+Nevertheless, women are creating pathways for the next generation of Pleneras and Bomberas.

-PLENA COMBATIVA IS: Adriano Santoni Rodriguez; Angellie Gonzalez Jorge; Margarita Morales Marrero; Laura Rocio Freytes Rodriguez; Luz Cintron Carrion and Lourdes A. Torres Santos.
+Plena Combativa is: Adriana Santoni Rodríguez; Angellie González Jorge; Margarita Morales Marrero; Laura Rocío Freytes Rodríguez; Laura Luz Cintrón Carrion and Lourdes A. Torres Santos.